monzee/shiv/README.md

 ## Requirements and assumptions
 - dagger2
-- construction injection only
+- constructor injection exclusively
 - using `androidx.*` packages
-- single activity; using `androidx.navigation` system
+- using `androidx.navigation` system

 ## Usage